AryanMP16/QuLib/README.md

 <h3>A C++ Quantum Mechanics Library</h3>

 <h2>1.
 Introduction, Features, and Background</h2>
+The main purpose of this library is to provide methods for physicists to numerically approach elementary quantum mechanics in a manner that is accurate, user-friendly, and of utmost importance, <strong>efficient</strong>.

 This code was extensively tested against programs that are known to work.
 For example, below is a side-by-side comparison of Desmos and the graphs produced by this code.